• Skip to primary navigation

 Tip: It is easiest to form the chicken loaf in a bread pan, but you can use a rimmed baking sheet as well.
 Whichever you use I recommend lining it with aluminum foil for easy cleanup.

 It is particularly important to bake chicken meatloaf long enough, since you don't want to serve your family uncooked chicken.
-The internal temperature of the meatloaf needs to reach 165 degrees, which will take approximately 90 minutes at 350 degrees.
+The internal temperature of the meatloaf needs to reach 165 degrees, which will take approximately 90 minutes of cook time at 350 degrees.

-It is important to note, the cook time will vary depending on the thickness of your meatloaf, so I always recommend using a digital meat thermometer to monitor your progress.
+It is important to note, the cooking time will vary depending on the thickness of your meatloaf, so I always recommend using a digital meat thermometer to monitor your progress.

 Tip: Let your meatloaf rest for 5-10 minutes after removing from the oven.
 Not only does this allow it to cool slightly, it also allows the juices to settle inside the meatloaf.